rendely/phase-1-project-json-parser/PITCH.md

 - Load example JSON data from one of several free APIs
 - Preview entire JSON file with color coding to distinguish objects, arrays and other values
 - Dropdown to choose number of levels of depth displayed
+- Hover to show more actions
   - Click to toggle collapsing/expanding
+  - Click to get path for selecting this value in javascript code
 - Filter by term to only show matching keys
 - Filter by term to only show matching values
+- Sort by alphabetical, longest to shortest
 - Inline preview of images
 - Keyboard shortcuts for faster navigation/hiding/showing/filtering

 ## The API data you'll be using and how you'll use it